 This is why you will find cedarwood essential oil in this homemade bug spray.
 If ticks are a big problem in your area, you can even add an extra drop or two of cedarwood, which I usually do.

 Cedarwood is not the only way to repel ticks naturally, though.
-Oregano, citronella, eucalyptus, lemongrass, peppermint, and spearmint are all effective tick and insect deterrents.
+Oregano (which is also great for plants), citronella, eucalyptus, lemongrass, peppermint, and spearmint are all effective tick and insect deterrents.

 How to make tick repellent

 - Add all the ingredients to a 4-ounce glass spray bottle.
 Top off with water, secure nozzle and shake well.